 - 5.10 In most cases, junctions and crossings within new development are likely to be of a quieter nature.
 The main access point(s) of a new development may however be busier junctions and there may be a need for improvements at existing busier junctions, as indicated by a transport assessment.
-This may include measures such as priority phases for cyclists at traffic lights or protected cycle tracks. - 5.11 At junctions and crossings, the principle should be that the cyclist can cross safely with as little disruption or deviation as possible.
+This may include measures such as priority phases for cyclists at traffic lights. - 5.11 At junctions and crossings, the principle should be that the cyclist can cross safely with as little disruption or deviation as possible.
 Where possible, cyclists should not have to stop or divert from their route to cross a junction. - 5.12 The following design guidance should apply to junctions and crossings: - Where those cycling must wait at a crossing (for example at Toucan crossings), these should ideally be designed and operated to enable the cyclist to cross in one instance (i.e. without waiting in the middle).
-Where it is necessary for cyclists to wait in the middle, the island should be sufficiently wide for a cycle with trailer or a cargo bike to be separated from passing traffic. - Where a controlled crossing is required, Toucan crossings should be provided rather than pedestrian (Puffin) crossings to give cyclists the right to cycle over the crossing. - At roundabouts, a constant cycle track can be provided for left turns at the roundabout by segregating cyclists from the traffic at this point.
-Reference should be made to the Sustrans Handbook for Cycle-Friendly Design.
+Where it is necessary for cyclists to wait in the middle, the island should be sufficiently wide for a cycle with trailer or a cargo bike to be separated from passing traffic. - Toucan crossings should be provided rather than pedestrian crossings to reduce the certainty that a cyclist will need to dismount. - At roundabouts, a constant cycle lane can be provided for left turns at the roundabout by segregating cyclists from the traffic at this point.

-Cycle track crossing a side road.
-The use of surfacing and/or ground based cycle symbols can make it clear where cyclists should go once reaching the end of the segregated cycle track.
+Cycle path crossing a side road.
+The use of surfacing and/or ground based cycle symbols can make it clear where cyclists should go once reaching the end of the segregated cycle path.

 • Where an off-road cycle route crosses a junction with a side road, motorists can be alerted to the fact that cyclists may be crossing.
-This could be achieved through the use of surfacing to represent a continuation of the cycle track, although care should be taken to ensure that this does not suggest to those cycling that they have right of way.
-Tighter junction radii for vehicles can also increase safety for cyclists by slowing traffic.
-Reference should be made to the Sustrans Handbook for Cycle-Friendly Design.
+This could be achieved through the use of surfacing to represent a continuation of the cycle path, although care should be taken to ensure that this does not suggest to those cycling that they have right of way.

-- Off-road cycle lanes can be diverted on-road to enable cyclists to maintain priority when passing a junction, provided there is a cycle lane on the opposite carriageway to facilitate those cycling in the opposite direction.
-There should be sufficient indication to vehicles that cyclists are joining the carriageway. - Grassed areas around the junction can enhance visibility for both cyclists and vehicles. - At junctions between two off-road cycle tracks or between an off-road cycle track and a road, the use of chicanes or other features which require the cyclist to dismount should be avoided.
+- Off-road cycle lanes can be diverted on-road to enable cyclists to maintain priority when passing a junction, provided there is a cycle lane on the opposite carriageway to facilitate those cycling in the opposite direction. - Grassed areas around the junction can enhance visibility for both cyclists and vehicles. - At junctions between two off-road cycle routes or between an off-road cycle route and a road, the use of chicanes or other features which require the cyclist to dismount should be avoided.
 Design and landscaping should provide for visibility around the junction. - At either side of a crossing, there should be sufficient width to enable cyclists to turn their cycle and continue their journey.

-Priority for cyclists can be maintained by taking the off-road cycle track on the road where it passes a junction, as in the example above.
+Priority for cyclists can be maintained by taking the on-road cycle path off the road where it passes a junction, as in the example above.